Is it weird that my very first galette is a savory one?

 - In the bowl of a food processor combine the flour, cornmeal, whole wheat flour, salt and pepper.
 Pulse once or twice to combine.
 Add the diced butter and pulse until you end up with small pieces of butter, similar to the size of rice.

-- In a small bowl, whisk together the one egg yolk and 3 tablespoons ice cold water.
-Add it to the dough and pulse until it comes together.
+- Add 3 tablespoons water and pulse until it comes together.
 If needed add 1-2 tablespoons more ice water until the dough comes together.
 Turn the dough onto a floured work surface, knead a couple of times and then form the dough into a flat disk.
 Wrap in plastic wrap and refrigerate for at least 30 minutes.

 - Meanwhile preheat the oven to 400 degrees F.